exalkas/customexercises/Workshop-testing/Instructions.md

 5. Write tests for component `APP` to check:
    1. there is a button with text `+`
    2. there is an input element
-   3. when you type `task1` to the input, it has the same value